 Responsible Person Action Nursing Faculty Develop examinations according to the learning objectives listed for the course/content.
 Student Attend and engage in class, clinical, and simulation.
-Student must have their own Evolve account.
+Students must have their own Evolve account.
 Sharing of accounts is prohibited.
-Prepare for examinations Read the objectives Complete required readings prior to class Review handouts and lecture notes Use color, symbols, or other notation systems to identify important topics such as steps of the nursing process, patient safety, or nursing actions.
-Practice NCLEX-type questions.
+Prepare for examinations a.
+Read the objectives b.
+Complete required readings prior to class c.
+Review handouts and lecture notes d.
+Use color, symbols, or other notation systems to identify important topics such as steps of the nursing process, patient safety, or nursing actions. e.
+Practice NCLEX-type questions.4.
 Purchase Examplify testing software.

+E Drive to first oversignation review the extint of

-Prior to first examination, review the article at https://help.examsoft.com/s/article/Examplify-Take- an-Exam.
-Nursing Faculty 1.
-Enforce standard examination procedures
+5. Prior to first examination, review the article at

-- a.
-Before the exam begins - All student possessions (backpacks, cell phones, watches, beverages, etc.) should remain locked in their cars. - Students may wear a simple jacket or sweatshirt if cold.
-Hoodies are not allowed. - iii.
-Students should arrive in the exam room at least 10 minutes prior to the scheduled exam time. - iv.
-Students are not permitted to sit at their desk with notes prior to the exam.
-Any last-minute studying must be conducted outside the classroom. - v.
-Students are to enter quietly and maintain a quiet atmosphere prior to testing. - vi.
-Students arriving without their testing device, or the exam downloaded, will not be permitted to sit for the exam. - b.
-During the exam - The student may only have a picture ID, a pencil, ear plugs, and their car key in their possession during the exam. - ii.
-Provide scratch paper. - iii.
-When headphones are required for the examination, only wired headphones are allowed in the testing environment.
-Wireless headphones are prohibited. - c.
-During a lengthy exam (> 2 hours) - i.
-Enforce above standard examination procedures. - Students approaching for permission to take a 15-minute break should be reminded that their exam time does not stop. - iii.
-Students should be given a time to return. - iv.
-Faculty should assist students to minimize noise/disruption from their leaving and returning to the testing environment. - d.
-After the exam - Confirm that student exams have successfully uploaded prior to their leaving the testing environment.
+https://help.examsoft.com/s/article/Examplify-Take-

+an-Exam.

+1. Enforce standard examination procedures

+a.
+Before the exam begins

+i.
+All student possessions (backpacks,

+cell phones, watches, beverages,

+etc.) should remain locked in their

+cars.

+ii.
+Students may wear a simple jacket or

+sweatshirt if cold.
+Hoodies are not

+allowed.

+iii.
+Students should arrive in the exam

+room at least 10 minutes prior to the

+scheduled exam time.

+iv.
+Students are not permitted to sit at

+their desk with notes prior to the

+exam.
+Any last-minute studying must

+be conducted outside the classroom.

+v.
+Students are to enter quietly and

+maintain a quiet atmosphere prior to

+testing.

+vi.
+Students arriving without their

+testing device, or the exam

+downloaded, will not be permitted to

+sit for the exam.

+b.
+During the exam

+Nursing Faculty i.
+The student may only have a picture

+ID, a pencil, ear plugs, and their car

+key in their possession during the

+exam.

+ii.
+Provide scratch paper.

+iii.
+When headphones are required for

+the examination, only wired

+headphones are allowed in the

+testing environment.
+Wireless

+headphones are prohibited.

+c.
+During a lengthy exam (> 2 hours)

+i.
+Enforce above standard examination

+procedures.

+ii.
+Students approaching for permission

+to take a 15-minute break should be

+reminded that their exam time does

+not stop.

+iii.
+Students should be given a time to

+return.

+iv.
+Faculty should assist students to

+minimize noise/disruption from their

+leaving and returning to the testing

+environment.

+d.
+After the exam

+i.
+Confirm that student exams have

+successfully uploaded prior to their

+leaving the testing environment.

-Student 1.
-During the examination
+1. During the examination

+a.
 Raise hand if having technical issues or if

 there are questions.

+b.
 Review examination prior to upload.

 2. During a lengthy examination (> 2 hours)

 a.
 Students requesting a break should raise

 their hand or quietly approach faculty to

 request permission to take a break.

 b.
 Students are allowed up to one 15-minute

 break per two hours exam time.

 c.
 Faculty will note the time to return.

 d.
 Please exit and re-enter as quietly as possible

-to minimize disruption for other test takers.
+Student to minimize disruption for other test takers.

 e.
 The exam clock does not stop while on break.

 f.
 Snacks and beverages are allowed during

 breaks but cannot be stored or consumed in

 the testing environment.

 3. After examination

 a.
 Upload examination and verify with faculty

 that the upload has been successful before

 leaving the room.

+b.
+After leaving the room, please exit the area

+so remaining students can continue to test in

+a quiet environment.

+All software the 1.
 Perform statistical analysis of examinations.

 Nursing Faculty 2.
 Enter final exam grades into learning management

 system.

-t e e e e e e e e e e e e e e e e e e e